Conditional stochastic differential equations driven by fractional Brownian motion

 where

 \end{theorem}

 \begin{remark} It is an interesting question what is the best constant in (\ref{inequality}). \end{remark}

-\begin{remark} Sufficient conditions (in terms of Malliavin derivatives) for the existence in $L^2(P)$ of the WIS integral with respect to $B^{(H)}$ can be found in Bender \cite{Be1}, Corollary 3.5.\ .
+\begin{remark} Sufficient conditions (in terms of Malliavin derivatives) for the existence in $L^2(\P)$ of the WIS integral with respect to $B^{(H)}$ can be found in Bender \cite{Be1}, Corollary 3.5.\ .
 For general $(\mathcal{S})^*$-valued integrands, conditions for the existence of the WIS-integral as an element of $(\mathcal{S})^*$ are given by Mishura \cite{M}, Theorem 2.3.1, using an inequality of Vaage \cite{V}. \end{remark}

 Proof of Theorem \ref{inequalityt}:\\ By splitting $\varphi$ into its positive and negative part and multiplying the estimate by a factor of 2, we see that we may assume that $\varphi \geq 0$.
-By Lemma \ref{add2} we have
+By the product rule (Lemma \ref{add2} ) we have

 Also, by Lemma \ref{l1}